Easter writing activities

 - Ways my life is set apart from the world and devoted to my Savior

-- How God has helped me endure ridicule or persecution for my faith
+- How God has helped me endure disapproval or ridicule because of my faith

 After a long, cheerless winter, the fresh buds and greenery of spring remind us how the Lord Jesus died and was buried and came back to life.
 Bursting with color, spring reminds us that a heart touched by grace can always be reborn.